sachinsu/sachinsu.github.io/content/posts/temporalworkflow.md

 * Support for SAGAs - If a Workflow calls multiple external/remote services and if one of them fails then, compensation call to other services will have to be made to complete rollback.
 * Distributed Cron - Scheduled processing of workflow or steps in workflow.
 * Persistent Storage in MySQL, Cassandra among others
-* Frontend for tracking and dignostics
+* Frontend for tracking and diagnostics
 * Monitoring using Prometheus or other backends.

 It is very easy to get basic "Helloworld" workflow up and running using detailed instructions on setup provided [here](https://docs.temporal.io/docs/go-sdk-tutorial-prerequisites) provided docker desktop or such environment is easily available.
 Temporal documentation does a great job on this.